0x6b/copy-slack-url-as-markdown/README.md

   -q, --quote
           Include the message body as a quote
   -t, --timezone <TIMEZONE>
-          The IANA time zone database identifiers to use for the timestamp [default: Asia/Tokyo]
+          The IANA time zone database identifiers to use for the timestamp [default: Asia/Tokyo] --plain-text <PLAIN_TEXT>
-      --text <TEXT>
           Path to the template file or a string for plain text (without quote).
-Leave empty to use the default [env: TEMPLATE_TEXT=] --text-quote <TEXT_QUOTE>
+Leave empty to use the default [env: TEMPLATE_PLAIN_TEXT=]
+      --plain-text-quote <PLAIN_TEXT_QUOTE>
           Path to the template file or a string for plain text (with quote).
-          Leave empty to use the default [env: TEMPLATE_TEXT_QUOTE=] --rich-text <RICH_TEXT>
+Leave empty to use the default [env: TEMPLATE_PLAIN_TEXT_QUOTE=]
+      --rich-text <RICH_TEXT>
           Path to the template file or a string for rich text (without quote).
-          Leave empty to use the default [env: TEMPLATE_RICH_TEXT=] --rich-text-quote <RICH_TEXT_QUOTE>
+Leave empty to use the default [env: TEMPLATE_RICH_TEXT=]
+      --rich-text-quote <RICH_TEXT_QUOTE>
           Path to the template file or a string for rich text (with quote).
 Leave empty to use the template [env: TEMPLATE_RICH_TEXT_QUOTE=] -h, --help
           Print help
   -V, --version